-The water column is also designated as EFH for selected MUS life stages at various depths.
-For larval stages of all species except deepwater shrimp, the water column is EFH from the shoreline to the EEZ.
-Coral reef species egg and larval EFH is to a depth of 100 m; crustaceans, 150m; and bottomfish, 400 m.
 Please see the Climate and Oceanic Indicators section (Section 2.4) for information related to oceanography and water quality.
-While no substantial field research data efforts occurred in 2023, satellite and buoy data are continuously collected and archived.
-PIFSC staff recently developed an advanced data compilation tool, the Environmental Data Summary (EDS), that gives users a simple, consistent way to enhance existing in situ observations with external gridded environmental data.
-The EDS is written in R and provides users an interface to NOAA CoastWatch and OceanWatch datasets through the ERDDAP server protocol.
-The EDS allows users to download, filter, and/or extract large amounts of gridded and tabular data given user-defined time stamps and geographical coordinates.
-The various external environmental data summarized at individual survey sites can aid scientists in assessing and understanding how environmental variabilities impact living marine resources.
-The EDS outputs were summarized at the National Coral Reef Monitoring Program (NCRMP) Rapid Ecological Assessment (REA) site level from 2000 to 2020 across 57 islands covered by the survey.
-PIFSC is planning to expand the utility of EDS with a broader range of gridded NOAA CoastWatch and OceanWatch data products (e.g., wave, wind) at finer spatiotemporal scales (e.g., water columns).
-Target data content includes spatial data (e.g., remote sensing), modeled data (e.g., Regional Ocean Modeling Systems), and socioeconomic data, including human density.
+No substantial field-based oceanographic research was conducted in PRIA in 2024, but satellite and buoy data continued to be collected and archived.
+In 2024, PIFSC staff updated the Environmental Data Summary (EDS) tool to incorporate the most recent satellite-based datasets and environmental monitoring data available through 2024.
+The EDS, developed in R, provides users a consistent and accessible interface to NOAA CoastWatch and OceanWatch datasets via the ERDDAP server protocol, allowing for the download, filtering, and extraction of gridded and tabular data based on user-defined timeframes and geographic coordinates.
+This 2024 update expanded EDS functionality to include finer spatiotemporal scales and newly available gridded datasets for remote Pacific Island environments, including PRIA.
+The environmental data summarized at individual survey sites are critical for understanding how environmental variability affects marine resources.
+Previously, EDS outputs were summarized at the National Coral Reef Monitoring Program (NCRMP) Rapid Ecological Assessment (REA) site level from 2000 to 2020 across 57 islands.
+In 2024, PIFSC also initiated further development of EDS to support integration of additional environmental datasets-such as wave and wind fields, remote sensing imagery, and modeled data (e.g., Regional Ocean Modeling Systems)-as well as updated socioeconomic data layers, including human density where applicable, to improve habitat assessment for remote and data-limited areas like PRIA.